lbr38/documentation/docs/en/guides/raspberrypi-videosurveillance.rst

 - **1 central server**

 Preferably a "home server," **as powerful as possible**.
 It is advisable to avoid using an ARM board that may quickly become overwhelmed during video processing.
 Keep in mind that the more cameras there are, the heavier the processing will be.
-The server should run an OS such as Debian, CentOS... where it is possible to install **motion** in a sufficiently recent version.
+The server should run an OS such as Debian, CentOS...

 Prepare each component: